duckdb/odbc-scanner/README.md

 Driver={FlightSQL Driver};Host=127.0.0.1;Port=31337;UID=gizmosql_username;PWD=gizmosql_password;useEncryption=true;
 ```

-Note: the `Driver` parameter depends on how the driver is registered in `odbcinst.ini` (or Windows registry) and may be different.
+Note: the `Driver` parameter depends on how the driver is registered in `odbcinst.ini` (or Windows registry) and may be different. [odbc_list_drivers](#odbc_list_drivers) can be used to get drivers names.

 ## Query parameters

-When a DuckDB query is run using prepared statement, it is possible to pass the input parameters from the client code. `odbc_scanner` allows to forward such input parameters over ODBC API to the queries to remote databases.
+When a DuckDB query is run using prepared statement, it is possible to pass input parameters from the client code. `odbc_scanner` allows to forward such input parameters over ODBC API to the queries to remote databases.

-`odbc_scanner` supports 2 methods of passing query parameters, using either `params` or `params_handle` named argument to `odbc_query()` function.
+`odbc_scanner` supports 2 methods of passing query parameters, using either `params` or `params_handle` named argument to [odbc_query](#odbc_query) function.

 `params` argument takes a `STRUCT` value as an input.
 Struct field names are ignored, so the `row()` function can be used to create a `STRUCT` value inline: